How to for Care for Your Silk

 To finish, just put it on a hanger over your tub or shower for an hour or two: silk dries quickly.
 But, most importantly, don’t sundry it.
 Like we said earlier, the sun can fade and damage natural fabrics.

 I Have a Stain, What Do I Do?

-Most stains can be removed quite easily: mix up a simple stain remover by combining 2 cups of water with 2 cups of lemon juice or white vinegar.
+Most stains can be removed easily: mix up a simple stain remover by combining 2 cups of water with 2 cups of lemon juice or white vinegar.
 Put a little bit onto the stain, rub it gently, and then wash like normal.

-Oil stains are going to be a bit trickier, and it’s very important to act quickly.
+Oil stains are going to be a bit trickier, and it’s crucial to act quickly.
 First, scrape away the oil that hasn’t yet soaked in with a towel, then quickly get some talcum powder and pour it onto the oil mark.
 Leave it overnight, then gently brush the talcum powder away and wash your silk item.

 On a side note, don’t try spot treating silk: you’ll end up with a water stain.
 Instead, it’s best to simply wash the entire thing when you’ve got a stain.